Android File Transfer Not Working? 10 Easy Fixes (2026)

 If the basic steps don’t work, try these deeper fixes.

 Go to Settings > About Phone > Software Info and tap Build Number 7 times to unlock Developer Options.
-Then go to Settings > Developer Options and toggle on USB Debugging.
-According to Android’s developer documentation, USB Debugging establishes a direct ADB bridge that bypasses the standard MTP handshake, making the connection more reliable.
+Then go to Settings > Developer Options and toggle on USB Debugging only if you need to test an ADB connection.
+According to Android’s developer documentation, this setting lets the device communicate with a development computer through Android Debug Bridge (ADB).
+It doesn’t replace File Transfer mode or change the MTP connection.

 #Uninstall Conflicting Apps